JamesW162/Group9Project/Documentation/project/server/bsl_bridge_intergration.md

-# BSL Translator - Real-time Hand Gesture Recognition with Firebase Integration
+# BSL bridge implementation documentation
 This Python script implements a real-time British Sign Language (BSL) gesture recognition system.
 It uses OpenCV, MediaPipe, and a pre-trained ML model to predict hand gestures and convert them into text.
 The results are streamed live and synchronized with a Firebase Realtime Database.

 ---